germayneng/Py_DogEncode/README.md

 ML-treats consists of various utility for machine learning.

-DogEncode started out as a R project to help with encoding categorical variables.
+Long time back, DogEncode started out as a R project to help with encoding categorical variables.
-This new project aims to port not only some of these codes over to python but also other useful utility functions that i used for data science competitions / projects.
+This new project aims to port not only some of these codes over to **python** but also other useful utility functions that i used for data science competitions / projects.

 # W.I.P